 |Position:||Assistant Football Strength Coach|

-Jasen Carlson is in his first season as an assistant football strength coach at Nebraska in 2018.
-Carlson is in his fourth season overall as a collegiate strength coach.
+Jasen Carlson is in his first year as an assistant football strength coach at Nebraska in 2018 and his fourth season overall as a collegiate strength coach.

 Carlson's first job came as a graduate assistant under Duval at Wyoming in 2015.
 Carlson and Duval first became acquainted with each other at the University of Buffalo, where Duval was the Bulls' director or sports performance while Carlson was a player.
 An offensive lineman, Carlson was a four-year letterwinner and three-year starter at Buffalo from 2010 to 2013, earning all-conference accolades as a senior.